Annex C — Okyline Expression Language (Normative)

 Nested access obj.field Null-safe nested field access

-Field value it Value of field being validated (§C.4.4)
+Field value it Value of field being validated, or current scalar element inside an aggregation lambda (§C.4.4)

 Null coalescing a ?? b Return b if a is null